 Jail time of 60 days is mandatory after a third DUI in Alabama, though you may be forced to serve time for up to one year.
-Unlike with a second offense, you cannot typically get out of serving jail time for your third offense by doing community service.
-Therefore, plan for at least two months in jail, with the possibility of more time if you either have a lengthy criminal record, or choose to go without a lawyer.
+Unlike with a second offense, this jail time cannot be probated or suspended -- in other words you won't be able to convert it to community service.

 Fines are also par for the course with a third DUI in Alabama.
 The minimum you can expect to pay is $2,000, though some people are forced to pay up to $10,000.
 In addition, you need to make a $100 payment to the Impaired Drivers Trust Fund, along with any court costs involved in your case.